 How do you manage a coaching company?

 Most coaching companies are small enough that “management” is not a pressing issue.
 Having an effective system in place regardless of the size of the company is critical to efficient and practical time management that prevents administrative tasks from taking time away from client services.
+This is where coaching management software comes in.

 When most coaches start out, they don’t think about managing as something they have to do.
 At the beginning of setting up a coaching practice or coaching company, the key concern is usually client recruitment.
 Most coaches are concerned with getting enough recurring clients to generate sufficient revenue to allow them to move into practice full time.